CodeTopeka/gatsby-website/src/pages/learning-resources-in-topeka.md

 Algorithms and Data Structures |
 Beginning Security |

-This is like two year's worth of learning, and a viable replacement for CS classes at a college.
+This is like two year's worth of learning working 10 hours a day, and a viable replacement for CS classes at a college (though you should still read free CS OER textbooks).
 If you 100% complete Treehouse, you can be sure of finding a junior dev job somewhere in America.
 At no cost to you!

 # Lynda